erkyrath/glulxe/README.md

 The Unix Makefile that comes with this package is designed to link any of the Unix libraries (CheapGlk, GlkTerm, RemGlk, etc.) You'll have to go into the Makefile and set three variables to find the library.
+You'll also want to set the appropriate OS_* constants on the OPTIONS line.
 There are instructions at the top of the Makefile.

 Then just type

     make glulxe